CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/inbx0/MainApp.java).
-It is responsible for,
+MainApp has two functions:
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* At app launch: The MainApp class initializes the components (or classes) in the correct sequence, and connects them up with each other.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* At shut down: The MainApp class shuts down the components and invokes the cleanup method, where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.